 The Australians battled tropical diseases and infections as they encountered the tough Malayan jungle.
 Danger was everywhere, from crocodiles and snakes to falling coconuts and unclean water.
 As the Australians trained and became familiar with this new foreign environment they speculated if and when the fighting might begin in Asia.

 The first sighting of Japanese warships preparing to invade the Malayan peninsula was in the middle of the night in December 1941 off the coast of Kota Bharu.
-The Allies quickly sent six bomber planes to try and stop the ships from landing in the bay.
-During the mission a plane was shot down, killing all the crew except Flying Officer Donald Dowie, who was picked up by a Japanese warship and became the first Australian Prisoner of War (POW) in the Pacific.
+The Allies quickly sent six bomber planes to try to stop the ships from landing in the bay.
+During the mission a plane was shot down, killing all the crew except Flying Officer Donald Dowie, who was picked up by a Japanese warship and became the first Australian prisoner of war (POW) in the Pacific.

 Sister Simons recalled:

 'We were rather glad that the suspense was over, but nobody dreamed how fast things were going to happen from then on.'

 Despite some damage to the warships, the Japanese made it ashore in southern Thailand and Malaya.
 In Malaya they met British and Indian defenders and the fierce campaign for the Malayan peninsula began.
 The Japanese were ready with prepared and well-equipped troops who were able to gain momentum against the disorganised Allied forces.
 After intense fighting the Japanese slowly pushed British and Indian forces, and later the Australians, south towards Singapore.